 Here are a few stores I really liked (I’ve also included them on the map above):

 A cute shop with a stop is Migration.
 It sources pieces from the most local designers in Victoria of any store here.
 It is a great place to find pretty, moderately priced jewelry, interesting t-shirts and some quirky home trinkets.
-I found a fu shirt with a deer on it (perfect after I spilled coffee on my original shirt).
+I found a fun shirt with a deer on it (perfect after I spilled coffee on my original shirt).

 Upcycle – A Clothing Collective

 One shop I definitely recommend checking out is Upcycle, an eco-conscious mid-tier consignment shop.
 They have some high end brands, like the occasional Hugo Boss sweater, but mostly it’s beautiful eclectic clothing from known and unknown brands.
-I did manage to score four lululemon items that totaled less than $125.
+I did manage to score four lululemon items that totalled less than $125.

-In additional to those listed above (which I personally did on this exact trip), here are some additional activities in Victoria that you could do if you had more than two days in the city.
+In addition to those listed above (which I personally did on this exact trip), here are some additional activities in Victoria that you could do if you had more than two days in the city.